CTS: Concurrent Teacher-Student Reinforcement Learning for Legged Locomotion: Implementation Details

 \subsection{Environment Setup}

-We use IsaacGym simulator~\cite{isaacGym} to train 8192 parallel agents on different terrains, each group contains 4096 agents.
-The training process needs 3000 iterations to get capability of traversing challenging terrains, which takes about 1 hour 45 minutes of wall clock time on NVIDIA RTX 4090.
-But its performance will continue to improve over an extended period of training.
-Each episode lasts no longer than 20s, corresponding to 1,000 time steps with a control frequency of 50 Hz.
-Episodes were terminated upon reaching the maximum time or robot fall-over.
-Joint PD controller parameters are $k_\text{p} = 20.0$, $k_\text{d} = 0.5$ for A1, $k_\text{p} = 40.0$, $k_\text{d} = 1.0$ for Aliengo, $k_\text{p} = 40.0$, $k_\text{d} = 1.5$ for biped.
-The algorithm performed an iteration every 24 time steps.
+We use IsaacGym simulator~\cite{isaacGym} to train 8192 parallel agents on different terrains, To keep the leadership role of the teacher in skill learning, we distribute the agents among the two groups with a ratio of 3:1, i.e., teacher group and student group consist of 6144 and 2048 agents, respectively.
+A better expression: It takes around 3000 iterations for the policy to acquire the ability of handling challenging terrains like stairs, which corresponds to around 105 minutes of wall clock time using a Nvidia RTX 4090 for training The policy's performance will continue improving with further training.
+During the training process, we set the maximum time duration for each episode to be 20 seconds, corresponding to 1,000 time steps with a control frequency of 50 Hz.
+All episodes were terminated upon reaching the maximum time duration or upon experiencing a robot fall-over.
+The joint PD controller parameters are set to be $k_\text{p} = 20.0$, $k_\text{d} = 0.5$ for A1, $k_\text{p} = 40.0$, $k_\text{d} = 1.0$ for Aliengo, $k_\text{p} = 40.0$, $k_\text{d} = 2.5$ for P1.
+The length of the observation sequence $\boldsymbol{o}^\text{s}_{t-H:t}$ is set to 5 for both quadruped and bipedal policies, following the settings reported in~\cite{nahrendra2023dreamwaq} The algorithm performed an iteration every 24 time steps.
 Hyper-parameters for training are presented in Table~\ref{tab:hyper parameter}, and adaptation of the learning rate is similar to~\cite{rudin2022learn_in_minutes}.

 To achieve robust locomotion in various terrain, it is crucial to implement a proper training curriculum strategy.
-We adopt a terrain curriculum similar to~\cite{rudin2022learn_in_minutes}.
-At the beginning of training, all robots are assigned to four terrain types with the lowest difficulty, including slopes, rough slopes, stairs, and discrete obstacles shown in Fig.~\ref{fig:sim_terrain}.
-The robots are moved to more difficult terrains once they successfully mastering velocity tracking.
+We adopt a terrain curriculum similar to~\cite{rudin2022learn_in_minutes} and have selected four terrain types for our training: slopes, rough slopes, stairs, and discrete obstacles, as shown in Fig.~\ref{fig:sim_terrain}.
+The slopes and rough slopes have gradients ranging from \(0^\circ\) to \(26.57^\circ\), with rough slopes additionally containing uniform noise ranging from 5 cm to 17 cm.
+The stairs have heights ranging from 5 cm to 23 cm, and the discrete obstacles have heights ranging from 5 cm to 24 cm.
+Each terrain type is divided into difficulty levels from 0 to 9, evenly distributed within the specified difficulty ranges.
+At the beginning of training, all robots are assigned the lowest difficulty level of these four types of terrain.
+The robots are moved to more difficult terrains once they have traversed the current area.

-Velocity commands are uniformly and randomly sampled from a range [-1, 1]m/s at the beginning.
+Velocity commands are uniformly and randomly sampled from a range $[-1, 1]$ m/s at the beginning.
 Once they step out of the most difficult terrain and performed velocity tracking well, the velocity commands sampling range is incrementally increased to foster more agile movement skills.